RosalynS78/311_wk3_day1_db_select/README.md

 1.
   * How many rows were returned:
   * First name of the first user:

+SELECT
+    *
+FROM
+    users2
+WHERE
+    city = 'Chicago'

+Answer - 7 Rows
+Answer - id - 7 First name = Mitsue

 2.
   * How many rows were returned:
   * What states do they live in:
+SELECT
+    state
+FROM
+    users2
+WHERE
+    first_name LIKE 'Glory'

+Answer - 2 Rows
+Answer - MD, TX

 3.
   * How many rows were returned:
   * What's the last email on the list:

+ SELECT
+    *
+FROM
+    users2
+WHERE
+    phone1 LIKE '773%'

+Answer - 6 Rows
+Answer - nichelle_meteer@meteer.com

 ## Summary